Coalescent point process of branching trees in varying environment: Abstract

 \section{Abstract}

-Consider an arbitrary large population at the present time, originated at an unspecified arbitrary large time in the past, where individuals in the same generation reproduce independently, forward in time, with the same offspring distribution but potentially changing among generations.
-The genealogy of the current generation backwards in time is uniquely determined by the coalescent point process $(A_i, i\geq 1)$, where $A_i$ is the coalescent time between individuals $i$ and $i+1$.
-In general, this process is not Markov.
+Consider an arbitrary large population at the present time, originated at an unspecified arbitrary large time in the past, where individuals within the same generation independently reproduce forward in time, sharing a common offspring distribution that may vary across generations.
+In other words, the reproduction is driven by a Galton-Watson process in a varying environment.
+The genealogy of the current generation, traced backward in time, is uniquely determined by the coalescent point process $(A_i, i\geq 1)$, where $A_i$ denotes the coalescent time between individuals $i$ and $i+1$.
+In general, this process lacks the Markov property.
 In constant environment, Lambert and Popovic (2013) proposed a Markov process of point measures to reconstruct the coalescent point process.
-We present a counterexample where we show that their process does not have the Markov property.
-The main contribution of this work is to propose a vector valued Markov process $(B_i,i\geq 1)$, that reach the goal to reconstruct the genealogy, with finite information for every $i$.
-Additionally, when the offspring distributions are lineal fractional, we show that the variables $(A_i, i\geq 1)$ are independent and identically distributed. \\
+We provide a counterexample showing that their process lacks the Markov property.
+The main contribution of this work is to propose a vector valued Markov process $(B_i,i\geq 1)$, that can reconstruct the genealogy, with finite information for every $i$.
+Additionally, in the case of linear fractional offspring distributions, we establish that the variables of the coalescent point process $(A_i, i\geq 1)$ are independent and identically distributed.\\

 \textbf{Keywords:} Branching process in varying environment; Genealogical tree; Coalescent point process; Linear fractional distribution; stopping lines.\\ \textbf{MSC2020 subject classifications:} 60J80; 60J10; 60J85; 92D25.